Part 2: Objects and Properties

 3. Select the Use terrain data check box.

-4. The Use terrain data option overrides the altitude used by the Facility () object and it now uses Terrain Server's terrain as an altitude reference.
+4. The Use terrain data option overrides the altitude used by the Facility () object, which now uses Terrain Server's terrain as an altitude reference.
 This is unique to the Facility () object.
 The default altitude was most likely based on a terrain file other than the terrain used by Terrain Server.
 If Terrain Server is disabled, then the Facility () object references the surface of the WGS84 Ellipsoid.

 5. Click Apply.